Equity finance for hi-tech client to expand their business

 We structured the loan as follows:

-- Extend the term: to avoid possibly defaulting on the loan and the significant charges after such a short period;
+This would minimise the possibility of defaulting on the loan and the significant charges incurred after such a short period.

-- Make the loan automatically convertible: into any equity security offered during the course of the loans.
-Alternatively convertible into into equity at the election of the lender if our client defaulted.
+This would transform the loan into any equity security offered during the loans.
+Alternatively, it was convertible into equity at the election of the lender if our client defaulted.

-We prepared the loan documentation for our client and acted on their behalf until the loans were completed.
+We prepared our client’s loan documentation and acted on their behalf until the completion of the loans.